Need help redeeming gift cards and codes on PS5? Look no further!

 Need help redeeming codes on PS5?
 Look no further.
-As we move into an increasingly digital age, it's more and more common to give gift cards and digital games.
+As we move into an increasingly digital age, giving gift cards and digital games is becoming more common.
 This is especially true with the PS5 Digital Edition, which can't play physical media at all.
-If you're wondering where to redeem those 12-digit codes, you'll just need to visit the PlayStation Store online.
+So if you're wondering where to redeem those 12-digit codes, you'll just need to visit the PlayStation Store online.
 It's a simple process once you know what to do.

+Before you begin, make sure your PS5 is connected to the internet.
+If not, you won't be able to redeem any codes or download anything.

-How to redeem gift cards and codes on PS5
+How to redeem your gift cards and codes on PS5

-- From the PS5 home screen, scroll left of the PlayStation Store.
+- From the PS5 home screen, scroll to the left of the PlayStation Store.

 On the top row, scroll all the way to the right and select the overflow menu denoted by ellipses.